WorldlineNZ/oe-magento-plugin/README.md

 This applies if you have Autopay enabled on your account.
 Contact Paymark on 0800 PAYMARK to discuss using Autopay.

 When using Autopay, it is possible that a customer will delete their Autopay contract within their banking app.
-When this happens a request is sent to the following URL with the contract ID to be deleted, so as that the agreement can also be deleted from the customer vault in Magento.
+When this happens a request is sent to the following URL with the contract ID to be deleted.
+When this happens the agreement should also be deleted from the customer vault in Magento.

 ```
 https://yourwebsite.url/paymarkoe/maintenance/callback/